Promotic

 - Version: Generation or version of meter and depends on the manufacturer.

-- Medium: Measured medium: 0=other, 1=Oil, 2=Electricity, 3=Gas, 4=Heat (measured at return temperature: outlet), 5=Steam, 6=HotWater, 7=Water, 8=Heat Cost Allocator, 9=Compressed Air, 10=Cooling load meter (measured at return temperature: outlet), 11=Cooling load meter (measured at flow temperature: inlet), 12=Heat (measured at flow temperature: inlet), 13=Heat/Cooling load meter, 14=Bus/System, 15=Unknown Medium, 22=Cold Water, 23=Dual Water, 24=Pressure, 25=A/D Converter.
+- Medium: Measured medium: 0=other, 1=oil, 2=electricity, 3=gas, 4=heat (measured at return temperature: outlet), 5=steam, 6=hot water, 7=water, 8=Heat Cost Allocator, 9=compressed air, 10=Cooling load meter (measured at return temperature: outlet), 11=Cooling load meter (measured at flow temperature: inlet), 12=heat (measured at flow temperature: inlet), 13=Heat/Cooling load meter, 14=Bus/System, 15=Unknown Medium, 22=Cold water, 23=Dual water, 24=Pressure, 25=A/D converter.

-- Status: It is used to indicate application errors.
+- Status: Indicates application errors.
 Status bit1.bit0: 0.0=No Error, 0.1=Application Busy, 1.0=Any Application Error, 1.1=Reserved.

 1 = the flag is changed automatically.
 The designer needn't care about changing the flag, the driver itself changes it.